amandavisconti/infinite-ulysses-dissertation/README.md

  * Documentation (not yet complete)

 # Caveats and Provisions
 This is the public repo for code related to the Infinite Ulysses participatory digital edition, the focus of Amanda Visconti's (@amandavisconti) digital humanities doctoral dissertation.
-Watch a quick 3-minute video or read more about Infinite Ulysses [here](http://www.literaturegeek.com/digital-dissertation/) or (sign up to beta-test the site)[http://goo.gl/qtcy6].
+Watch a quick 3-minute video or read more about Infinite Ulysses [here](http://www.literaturegeek.com/digital-dissertation/) or [sign up to beta-test the site](http://goo.gl/qtcy6).

 *WARNING* This repo represents code that is likely to be in-progress, outdated, insecure, strange, silly, or otherwise unwieldy, in an attempt to share the entire building process with the public.
 I don't currently recommend using any of it, and I cannot currently provide assistance with using any of this code.
 Please wait for late Spring 2015, when I'll provide clean, concise code and friendly documentation on creating your own participatory digital edition.